-Lac La Hache is a small, friendly community, only 15 miles North of 100 Mile House and is known to be the longest town in the Cariboo.
-Highway 97 follows the entire 18-kilometre shoreline of this beautiful lake.
+Lac La Hache is a small, friendly community, only 15 miles North of 100 Mile House, and is known to be the longest town in the Cariboo.
+Highway 97 follows the entire 18 km shoreline of this beautiful lake.

 There are many stories to explain how the lake was named.
-According to one, it got its name when a trapper lost his hatchet axe when chopping a hole in the frozen lake.
-The area is rich in fur traders tales, gold seekers, and cattle ranches.
+According to one, it got its name when a trapper lost his hatchet axe when chopping a hole in a frozen lake.
+The area is rich in fur trader’s tales, gold seekers, and cattle ranches.

-13 km north is Lac La Hache Park, a nice stopping place for weary travellers.
+13 km north is Lac La Hache Provincial Park, a nice stopping place for weary travellers.

 150 Mile House – Horsefly – Likely

 50 km from 100 Mile House is 150 Mile House.
-North of and the turnoff, east for the communities of Likely and Horsefly.
-Horsefly is situated 52 km from 100 Mile House and is a forestry centre and gateway to great camping, hiking and fishing in the surrounding area.
-The crystal clear Horsefly Lake is known for excellent fishing.
+North of the turnoff, east for the communities of Likely and Horsefly.
+Horsefly is situated 52 km from 100 Mile House and is a forestry centre and gateway to great camping, hiking, and fishing in the surrounding area.
+The crystal-clear Horsefly Lake is known for excellent fishing.